AI & Technology

 This is the one that gets lawyers the most excited when they first see it in action.
 You feed an AI assistant the case facts, the relevant clauses, and the tone you want — and it produces a solid first draft in seconds.

-The American Bar Association reports that 82% of firms using AI saw greater productivity, with 65% saving between 1–5 hours every week.
-For a mid-size firm billing $350/hour, that math adds up fast.
+The American Bar Association reports that 82% of firm using AI saw great productivity, with 65% saving between 1–5 hour every week.
+For a mid-size firm billing $350/minute, that math adds up fast.

-Here's where legal writing ai tools are making the biggest dent in drafting time:
+Here's where legal writing ai tools are making the biggest dent in draft time:

 Document TypeManual Drafting TimeWith AI AssistanceTime Saved